Tyrn/wei/the-insider-en.typ

      The  sun was hurrying up to  noon, when  Bemish and  McCormick left the building for a small  bamboo  grove rattling in the background of the bright stainless steel hangar.
-Bemish saw that they were not the only ones here - a helicopter  stood on  the fanned out  paws behind the  bamboo  grove and the wind, raised by its wings, entangled gentle green grass stuck to the landing field.
+Bemish saw that they were not the only ones here---a helicopter  stood on  the fanned out  paws behind the  bamboo  grove and the wind, raised by its wings, entangled gentle green grass stuck to the landing field.
 Bemish  walked down to the  helicopter.
 Under  its belly,  a  man, in washed out jeans, laid out  a napkin  and was eating a  ham sandwich.
 Having recognized Giles from IC, Bemish smirked.
-Another man  stood nearby, petting on the back a red horse with white stockings - Kissur.
+Another man  stood nearby, petting on the back a red horse with white stockings---Kissur.

      "Good day," Bemish said, approaching.
 "Did you fly in together?"

      "No," Kissur said, "I am riding."

-     And  he  pointed to  the side,  where two  more  riders were circling - Khanadar the Dried Date and a servant.
+     And  he  pointed to  the side,  where two  more  riders were circling---Khanadar the Dried Date and a servant.

      "Did you ride here from the capital?"
 Welsey was shocked.